 You can’t miss this unique bar!
 Just look at that colorful wall of booze bottles.
 Mesmerizing.

 Also, Brettos is the oldest bar and distillery in Athens!
-Pretty cool.
+Pretty cool, eh?

 The streets of Athens are extremely charming; if you have time, just take a stroll through the old neighborhoods.
-My favorite thing is to keep an eye out for unique doors.
+My favorite thing to do is keep an eye out for unique doors — as mentioned above 😉

 Some of the best foods on earth (in my opinion) can be found in this part of the world.
 I absolutely loved everything I ate there — and all of it was vegan (you’ll also find some helpful tips for eating vegan in Greece in that linked post!).

 All in all, there are definitely more things to do in Athens than mentioned but I didn’t have a chance to explore everything while I was there.